brsh/SecureTokens/readme.md

 by the user who creates them on the machine they're created on, so that helps.
 A little.

+Yes, you read that right: the files created on 1 system by 1 user are useless on another system or for another user. **Only the user who creates the files can use them _on the machine where they are created_**.

 ### Folder for Tokens
 I default the tokens to the user's AppData\Roaming folder: